Klir-FH/MRP/Readme.txt

 Ive decided on using a JWT based Authentication while also utilizing RSA encryption because i liked the challenge.

 Credentials to User is a 1:n relationship.
 This is for a possible future addition of MFA.

+The User Model exists to assist as a representation of the table.
+In this small project i write directly into